microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 This document describes how to prepare the HoloToolkit sourcecode for use in your project.

+First please be sure your developement envionment is setup with the latest version of Unity.

+**The project currently requires Unity 5.5.1f1.**

-To get started either download the HoloToolkit-Unity Asset Package or grab a copy of this repository and download the entire project.
+Next either download the HoloToolkit-Unity Asset Package or grab a copy of this repository and download the entire project.

 # 1a.
 Download a HoloToolkit-Unity Asset Package
 You can download the latest unity package from [Releases](https://github.com/Microsoft/HoloToolkit-Unity/releases) folder